David-Kyrat/CS108_Project-tCHu/README.md

 ---

 <ins>NB:</ins>

+ 1. An internet connection is required to properly get the fonts of the main-menu from google fonts

-  The music file was to big to be put on github so a compressed & split version was uploaded in the `res/music` directory.
+ 2. The music file was to big to be put on github so a compressed & split version was uploaded in the `res/music` directory.
 To regenerate it, you just need to to go in the `res/music` directory and unzip the `professor-layton-the-toy-car-extended.zip` archive with 7zip, winrar... like if it was a normal archive.